nus-cs2103-AY2223S2/tp/docs/team/nicklelodeon.md

 ### Project: OfficeConnect

 OfficeConnect is a task management tool designed specifically for managerial role personnel at companies.
 The target users are managers who are responsible for assigning tasks and overseeing the work of a team.

-The product addresses several challenges faced by managers in the current office environment, including but not limited to difficulty in coordinating tasks among a large number of subordinates, possible work overload of any single subordinate within a huge team and hassle of manually typing and sending out emails.
+The product addresses several challenges faced by managers in the current office environment, including but not limited to difficulty in coordinating tasks among a large number of subordinates, possible work overload of any single subordinate within a huge team.

 OfficeConnect offers a solution to these problems by providing better visibility into subordinates' workloads and allowing managers to efficiently delegate tasks in an organised and centralised manner.
-It also removes the manual aspect of sending emails, as mass emails can be automated and sent with just a simple command!

 Given below are my contributions to the project.
 - **New Feature**: Add task for OfficeConnect.